DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Using the transport test adapter

-The `Test` adapter is a no-op transport that can optionally buffer requests.
-For use in test suites or other non-production environments.
-It is configured by setting c.tracing.test_mode.enabled to true.
+The `Test` adapter is a no-op transport that can optionally buffer requests in test suites or other non-production environments.
+It is configured by setting `c.tracing.test_mode.enabled` to true.

 ```ruby
 Datadog.configure do |c|